What's a Peritonsillar Abscess?

 The quicker a peritonsillar abscess is diagnosed, the easier it is to treat.
 So if you notice symptoms, call your doctor right away.

 Can Peritonsillar Abscesses Be Prevented?

 Practicing good oral hygiene can help kids avoid getting a peritonsillar abscess.
-And teens shouldn't smoke because — among other health risks — smoking can increase their chances of developing an abscess.
+And teens shouldn't smoke because, among other health risks, smoking can make them more likely to develop an abscess.